RookieTour/fem_bernstein_poisson/readme.txt

-first iteration of a finite element simulation on a rectangle using first deree bernstein polynomials and 2x2 gaussiand quadrature to compute necessary integrals on CUDA
+first iteration of a finite element simulation on a rectangle using first degree bernstein polynomials and 2x2 gaussiand quadrature to compute necessary integrals on CUDA

 makefile has yet to be tested